John-Salame/Computer-Graphics-Assignments/README.md

 ## Controls
 * Press M (M for mode) to change from Orthogonal to Perspective to First Person.
-* First-Person Perspective: Pan the camera or move with WASD (W=forward, A=left, S=down, D=right).
+* First-Person Perspective: Move with WASD (W=forward, A=left, S=down, D=right).
 * First-Person Perspective: Turn the camera with the arrow keys.
-* Overhead Orthogonal or Overhead Perspective: Spin the scene.
+* Overhead Orthogonal or Overhead Perspective: Spin the scene with the arrow keys.

 ## Time taken